betterhealthpp/aviatrix_copilot_aws/README.md

 ]
 ```

-### Prerequisite Option #2: If having AWS and Aviatrix Credentials in terraform.tfvars file is undesirable, configure the more sensitive values as environment variables in the terminal and set the remaining variables in a terraform.tfvars file.
+#### Prerequisite Option #2: Environment Variables
+If having AWS and Aviatrix Credentials in terraform.tfvars file is undesirable, configure the more sensitive values as environment variables in the terminal and set the remaining variables in a terraform.tfvars file.
 For example:
 ``` sh
 export TF_VAR_aws_profile="__"
 export TF_VAR_backend_s3_bucket="__"